mhulsman/ibidas/docs/tutorial_example2.rst

             | ...               | ...               | ...               | ...               | ...

-When using a regular ``Match`` operation, any ``target`` row for which no entry can be found in ``feat_name`` will be left out (there are options to prevent this).
+When using a regular ``Match`` operation, any ``target`` row for which no entry can be found in ``feat_name`` will be left out, and vice versa (there are options to prevent this).

 Sidestep: Checking what is linked
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The linking of both datasets is now complete.
-In this section, we will determine what could be linked, and what not.
+In this section, we will determine which elements  could not be linked, and see if we can do better.
 These steps are performed just to introduce some commands and concepts, and are not necessary to complete the example.

 First, we do a quick check to determine how many rows in the yeastract dataset could not be matched.
 A naive approach to this would be::